 Within elastic limit, Stress & strain

 This constant is known as modulus of elasticity (or) coefficient of elasticity.
+The elastic modulus has the same physical unit as stress.
 It only depends on the type of material used.
-It is independent of stress and strain they are
+It is independent of stress and strain.
+The modulus of elasticity is of three types.

 - Young’s modulus of elasticity “y”